Our Endodontic Technology

 All of these factors mean that an operating microscope is an essential component of endodontic technology.

-Until recent years, radiographic (x-ray) assessment of teeth and root canal treatments was limited to two-dimensional images, which meant some critical information was lost in the imaging process.
+Until the 2000s, radiographic (x-ray) assessment of teeth and root canal treatments was limited to two-dimensional images, which meant some critical information was lost in the imaging process.
 With the introduction of cone beam computed tomography (CBCT) we are now able to visualise the teeth, jawbones and surrounding structures in three dimensions.

 The 3D view of the area provides more information on structures like extra canals, root fractures and other sensitive anatomic tissues like nerves.
 This information can be critical when diagnosing the cause of your pain, or when planning endodontic microsurgery.

-The Endodontic Group has in-house CBCT machines at its Brisbane (Wickham Tce), Indooroopilly, Maroochydore and Robina practices, and we will soon have one at our Aspley practice, so you can be assured we’ll be using the best possible endodontic technology and you’re receiving the highest standard of care.
+The Endodontic Group has in-house CBCT machines at all its practices, so you can be assured we’ll be using the best possible endodontic technology and you’re receiving the highest standard of care.